0ctAdario834/Equation-Solver/README.md

 To run this program, you must first have Python installed, as well as the python library "matplotlib".
 This only needs to be done once.

-Get the latest Python release from https://www.python.org/downloads/ .
+Get the latest Python standalone installer from https://www.python.org/downloads/ .

+When installing python, make to sure to check to option <Add python.exe to PATH>

 After Python is installed, open your terminal and run `pip install matplotlib` .